 DEQ anticipates no fiscal and economic impacts from adopting the federal plan for hospital, medical and infectious waste incinerators.
 The fiscal and economic impacts occurred when EPA adopted the plan.
 EPA provides its evaluation of the fiscal and economic effects of their rules in the preambles to their regulations.

-Update the adoption by reference of previously adopted NESHAPs and NSPSs.
+Update the adoption by reference of previously adopted NESHAPs and New Source Performance Standards.

 DEQ anticipates no fiscal and economic impacts from updating previously adopted federal standards because the fiscal and economic impacts occurred when EPA adopted the rule amendments.
 EPA evaluated the fiscal and economic effects of their rules and lists those effects in the preambles to their regulations.